vmware-tanzu/tanzu-dev-portal/content/blog/dev-local-for-cloud.md

 ### App observability
 Too many times this is an afterthought to production.
 Yet it turns out everything was available to you way before those executives started breathing down your neck.

 An example would be using Grafana for app observability.
-It gives you the option to pre-load a dashboard and data source as the container instance is starting.
+It gives you the option to preload a dashboard and data source as the container instance is starting.
 With it in place, you can see exactly what the metrics look like as you manipulate the environment.
 Better yet, you can run small manipulations one at a time to learn what the traces look like—all locally!

 That way, the next time you get the dreaded "app's down" message, you can fire up that prod dashboard and get right to the issue.
 ## Next steps